andrewchilds/overcast/README.md

   $ overcast pull all /etc/nginx/sites-enabled/myapp.conf nginx/{instance}.myapp.conf
   ```

-- Overcast is a thin wrapper around your native SSH client, and doesn't install or leave anything on the servers you communicate with, so the only real attack surface is SSH itself.
+- Overcast is a thin wrapper around your native SSH client, and doesn't install or leave anything on the servers you communicate with.

 - A [script library](https://github.com/andrewchilds/overcast/tree/master/.overcast/scripts) is included to make it easy to install common software components.
 The library was written for Ubuntu servers, but could be extended to include other distributions.